-Best time to visit: October- May
+Best time to visit: October- February

+Wayanad Wildlife sanctuary was established in 1973.
+It was brought under Project Elephant in 1991-92.
 The sanctuary is also home for some tribes like Adivasis, Paniyas, Kurumas, Adiyars and Ooralis.
 The sanctuary also has some major tourist’s places like Neelima view point, Varambetta mosque, Kuruva Island, Chethalayam falls.

 One can trek Muthanga or Tholpetty to encounter a vivid and enchanting floral display.

 Thick and green bushes of plants accompanies you along your path, with interspersed bamboo trees Usually moist and dry deciduous forest types cover most of the area, along with patches of semi-evergreen forests.

 Western Ghats is known for its nature’s

 best flora and fauna.
 Wayanad is no different to it.
 The sanctuary is blessed

 with rich flora and fauna.
 The vegetation here is generally moist deciduous

 forests which have trees like Chadachi, Bamboos Kari maruthi, rosewood, venteak

 and semi evergreen consists of lagerstremia, lanceloata and many more.
 A major